Our Lady of Guadalupe, Mother and Mystery « Catholic Insight

-We celebrate Our Lady of Guadalupe today, a commemoration elevated to a feast on the eve of the Third Millennium by Pope John Paul II, who also declared her patroness of all of ‘America’, south, central, and north, as well as the primary intercessor for the unborn.
+December the 12 is the celebration of Our Lady of Guadalupe, now a feast, which used be a commemoration, but elevated on the eve of the Third Millennium by Pope John Paul II, who also declared her patroness of all of ‘America’, south, central, and north, as well as the primary intercessor for the unborn, who are much in need of all the heavenly help they can get in this culture of death.

-The story is a familiar one, that rings true, like the Gospels themselves: As we read a few days ago, Juan Diego – his ‘Catholic’ name – a humble mestizo peasant, was on his way to Mass and catechism class, when he saw a beautiful woman, radiant with light, in the side of Tepeyac Hill, just north of what is now Mexico City, who introduced herself as the Virgin Mary, mother of the true Deity.
+The story of Guadalupe is a familiar one, that rings true, like the Gospels themselves: As we read a few days ago, Juan Diego – his ‘Catholic’ name – a humble mestizo peasant, was on his way to Mass and catechism class, when he saw a beautiful woman, radiant with light, in the side of Tepeyac Hill, just north of what is now Mexico City, who introduced herself as the Virgin Mary, mother of the true Deity.
 I love the detail that Juan heard Our Lady singing, before he saw her with his eyes – what would her voice have sounded like?
 Soprano?
 Alto?
 Both?
 Perfectly in tune?
 She asked Juan to ask the bishop to have a chapel built on the spot, so that she might comfort her people, ravaged by war, conquest, and oppression.

 When Juan obediently in turn presented this request to the bishop, his Grace asked the ‘Lady’ to provide a sign.
 So, on this December 12th, in 1531, Juan was going to do so, but his uncle lay dying.
 Instead, he went around the hill, rushing to get help, hoping to avoid the Lady in the interest of time.
 But Mary intervened, as she often does, and the best laid plans o’ mice and men gang aft agly.

-The Virgin tenderly asked ‘Juanito’ as she called him, and through him asked all of us, ‘Am I not your mother?’, to which there is really only one answer.
+The Virgin found him on the other side of the hill, and tenderly asked ‘Juanito’ as she called him, and through him asked all of us, ‘Am I not your mother?’, to which there is really only one answer.
 She promised his uncle would be cured, and for Juanito to go to the top of the hill and pick some roses, an apparent impossibility in winter in the mountains.
-But there they were – beautiful and in full bloom, which Our Lady herself arranged in Juan’s cactus-fibre tilma.
+But there they were – Castilian roses, found nowhere in Mexico, beautiful and in full bloom, which Our Lady herself arranged in Juan’s cactus-fibre tilma, ordering him only to unfold them in front of the bishop.

-Upon his arrival in the city, when Juan was finally admitted and presented these roses to the bishop, in front of several witnesses, the heavenly roses spilled out, and disappeared, and there, on the tilma, was the miraculous image of Our Lady, as though she were standing in the midst of them, as she always is.
+Upon his arrival in the city, when Juan was finally admitted and presented these to the bishop, in front of several witnesses, the heavenly roses spilled out, and disappeared, and there, on the tilma, was the miraculous image of Our Lady, as though she were standing in the midst of them, as she always is.

-Her miraculous image sort of ‘floats’ on fragile fabric of the tilma, which by any laws of material physics should have disintegrated within twenty years, but is just as fresh now as it was centuries ago.
+Her miraculous image sort of ‘floats’ on fragile fabric of the tilma, which, as the video in an accompanying post let us know, by any laws of material physics should have disintegrated within twenty years, but is just as fresh now as it was centuries ago.
 The image is not painted on, and when observed microscopically, almost seems to disappear into the inexplicable radiant colours on the cactus fibres themselves.
 As well, Our Lady seems indestructible, as well she is: A worker accidentally poured acid on the tilma in 1785, which miraculously ‘self-restored’, and anti-Catholic Masons tried to blow up the tilma in 1921 with 29 sticks of dynamite, which shattered everything around for 150 feet, but left Our Lady’s image, and the ‘fragile’ cloak, perfectly intact.

 The image maintains a temperature of 98.6 degrees; scientists have detected a heartbeat over her midsection of 120 beats per minute, that of an unborn child about to be born two weeks hence.

-There is in her eyes, only discernible by modern microscopic analysis, reflected not only the image of the bishop and someone else, but, again upon deeper electron microscopy, a number of others as they likely appeared to her as she appeared to them on this day in December, 1531.
+There is in her eyes, only discernible by modern microscopic analysis, reflected not only the image of the bishop and someone else, but, again upon deeper electron microscopy, a number of others – fourteen in total – as they likely appeared to her as she appeared to them on this day in December, 1531.
 This effect of images reflected in the pupils of the eyes was not even known until modern times.
+It was, and still is, impossible to paint them.

-The stars on Our Lady’s cloak mirror the constellations as seen over Mexico, yet not as seen from below, but from ‘above’, as in, looking down on Earth from some heavenly, ethereal realm.
+The stars on Our Lady’s cloak mirror the constellations as seen over Mexico, yet not as seen from below, but from ‘above’, as in, looking down on Earth from some heavenly, ethereal realm outside the universe.

 No scientist, as yet, has any explanation for how the image was placed on, or is maintained, and Our Lady of Guadalupe truly is one of those motiva credibilitatis, ‘motives of credibility’, which has disposed countless souls towards the Faith, and increased the Faith of many more.